martian-cloud/tharsis-cli/docs/commands.md

 <details>
 <summary>Options</summary>

-- `--attestation-data` - The attestation data (must be a Base64-encoded string).
+- `--data` - The attestation data (must be a Base64-encoded string).

 - `--description` - Description for the attestation.